GiGurra/snail/README.md

 * The Go standard library mutex implementation performs wildly different on different platforms and in different contention levels.
-For example, on MacOS using Apple Silicon, if is very fast if not contended - but if contended, it is incredibly very slow between 2-8 concurrent goroutines (only achieving single digit million of operations per second).
+For example, on MacOS using Apple Silicon, if is very fast if not contended - but if contended, it is incredibly very slow between 2-8 concurrent goroutines (only achieving single digit million of operations per second, compared to 100-150 m/s at zero contention).
 Surprisingly, above that it actually becomes faster (not just more efficient), leveling off around 10-12 million operations/s (tested on m4 pro).
 The implementation on Linux on the other hand is, faster than MacOS up to around 10-20 concurrent goroutines, after which the MacOS implementation takes the lead (the goland profiler suggests the macos implementation gets stuck in usleep operations too long).
     * Either way, just having a mutex is not fast enough on either system. it is faster than channels by 2-5x, but this is not enough for our purposes.
 * The fan-in problem combined with batching is difficult to do efficiently.
 Neither channels or mutexes alone solves the